What are Accounting Transactions?

 They don’t involve any sales but rather other processes within the organization.
 This may include computing the salary of the employees and estimating the depreciation value of a certain asset.

 Types of Accounting Transactions based on the Exchange of Cash

 Based on the exchange of cash, there are three types of accounting transactions, namely cash transactions, non-cash transactions, and credit transactions.

 1. Cash transactions

 They are the most common form of transactions, which refer to those that are dealt with cash.
-For example, if a company purchases office supplies and pays it with cash, debit card, or check, then it is a cash transaction.
+For example, if a company purchases office supplies and pays for them with cash, a debit card, or a check, then that is a cash transaction.